Cost Update

 What Affects the Cost?

-Several factors drive your final invoice, and in San Diego, they are often non-negotiable.
+Several factors drive your final bill in San Diego, and they aren't all about the size of the deck.

 How to Save Money on Deck Building